 $4780 for English Literature, History & Creative Writing;$3650 International Politics

 Program cost includes tuition, access to libraries and IT facilities, accommodation, and meals (except lunch on Saturdays and Sundays).

 Program cost does not include travel, travel insurance, medical insurance, additional meals, or any other incidentals.

-English Literature, History, Politics & Society, and Creative Writing minimum of 46.5 contact hours.
-International Politics course minimum of 45 contact hours.
+English Literature, History, Politics & Society, Creative Writing, and International Politics courses each constitutes a minimum of 45 contact hours.
 Please reference specific course pages for breakdown of hours.

 All participants will receive a certificate of completion from the University of Oxford upon submission of course work.

 This program is comprised of rigorous, graduate-level seminars.
 Participants must complete all preparatory readings, attend all seminars, and spend considerable time in the library (with your own Bodleian Library card!) to complete the required reading and research including a final paper of 2,000-3,000 words.
 There is also preparatory reading that must be completed prior to program start.

 3. Complete the TLab Application - Oxford University Multi-Week.
 All applications must be submitted digitally via this application.

 For cancellations received in writing more than eight weeks prior to the start date of the course, 50% of the total course fee will be retained.
 The ESU regrets that it will not be able to refund any part of the course fee within eight weeks of the start date of the course owing to accident, illness, or any travel disruption due to strike or terror.
 You are strongly urged to purchase adequate travel and health insurance which also protects against any emergency medical expenses or loss of personal property.